suhai-yehuza/game-diary/docs/SEEDING_VERIFICATION.md

 # Seeding Verification

+> **Note:** Seeding and test scripts are now managed via the unified CLI or pnpm scripts.
+See the main README for details.

 This document verifies that all required data types are properly generated and seeded in the database.

 ## ✅ Verified Data Types